-Overview, Potosi Mountain, Western Approach, Spring Mountains, Nevada
+Overview, Potosi Mountain Elevation 8,517ft, Western Approach, Spring Mountains, Nevada

 Actually, Potosi Mountain is just beyond the Western tip of the Rainbow Mountains and not technically in the Rainbow Mountain Wilderness.
 I include it here because adding it as a menu item of its own screwed up the looks of this website’s navigation!!

-Before attempting this unmarked wilderness approach to Potosi Mountain you may want to take the easier Southern Approach to the Potosi Mountain Summit in order to scope out the area from above and become familiar with the landmarks.
+Before attempting this unmarked wilderness approach to Potosi Mountain you may want to take the easier Southern Approach to the Potosi Mountain Summit in order to scope out the area from above and become familiar with the points of reference.

 When you’re ready to attempt the Potosi Mountain Western approach, download the .pdf map from this page onto your phone so you have a reference in the event you lose phone coverage.

 Trailhead Directions, Potosi Mountain, Western Approach, Spring Mountains, Nevada

 Take Nevada Road 161 (extension of Blue Diamond Road in Las Vegas) up to the top of the pass before it begins descending to Pahrump.
 Near the summit of the pass take a left onto Road 582 Mt.
 Potosi Canyon Road that should be signed for a Scout camp and Mt.
 Potosi Observatory.
 Download and enlarge the .pdf map on this page for greater detail.